pymc-learn/pymc-learn/CONTRIBUTING.rst

 Notes:

 - Indent with 4 spaces
-- Lines can be 120 characters long
+- Lines should be a maximum of 80 characters long
 - Docstrings should be written as numpy docstrings
 - Your code should be Python 3 compatible
 - When in doubt, follow the style of the existing code